Best Cooking Classes In Chiang Mai:

 Locations: All Over Chiang Mai

-Program Length: Most programs from from 3 to 8 hours long, but some are week long train courses on Thai Cooking.
+Program Length: Most programs are from 3 to 8 hours long, but some are week-long training courses on Thai Cooking.

 Fun Scale: 9 out of 10

 Taking a half or full day Thai cooking course in Chiang Mai is one of the coolest things to do in Thailand.
 You’ll have a hands-on traditional activity that you’ll remember forever, plus you get to eat at the end!